-- 102. In sensitive locations the following can improve the appearance of the building: - the apparent scale of the building will be reduced if the roof overhangs the walls, as a horizontal shadow line is created (natural ventilation will also be improved); - gutters and rainwater pipes can be important design elements and care should be taken to ensure that they cannot be damaged by livestock and farm machinery; - doors, windows and ventilation units should be in proportion to the whole building. - 103.
+- 91. As farm buildings often consist of large expanses of flat surfaces, good detailing can greatly enhance their appearance.
+Detailing worthy of consideration include eaves, rooflights, gutters, rainwater pipes, doors, windows and ventilation units.
+Prominent or sensitive locations are likely to require close attention to detail. - 92.
+In sensitive locations the following can improve the appearance of the building: - the apparent scale of the building will be reduced if the roof overhangs the walls, as a horizontal shadow line is created (natural ventilation will also be improved); - gutters and rainwater pipes can be important design elements and care should be taken to ensure that they cannot be damaged by livestock and farm machinery; - doors, windows and ventilation units should be in proportion to the whole building. - 93.
 Problems often arise with large doors, particularly on gable ends.
 The upper corners of the door openings and the 'runners' should be kept well away from the roof to improve appearance.
 An industrial appearance to doors should be avoided.